Skip to main content

 Funding Priorities

-Proposals aligned with our priority areas will receive additional consideration during the evaluation process.
+Proposals aligned with our priority areas receive additional consideration during the evaluation process.
 These priorities reflect the city’s goals to support community gathering, increase foot traffic and retail sales and support tourism during the FIFA World Cup™:

 1. Small-scale activity series: Fitness classes, family activities, small performances and pop-up programs that give people a reason to come back week after week.